vnSasa/music-market-api/README.md

 - add the HTML files to the corresponding functionality

+## task-2

+- create a functionality for the administrator (adding an artist and a song to the database)

+- add the HTML files to the corresponding functionality

 ## Before starting the project, start Redis:

 - docker run -d -p 6379:6379 redis